dnsimple/dnsimple-support/content/articles/ds-records-changing-dns.markdown

 Your DS record is tied to the specific DNSSEC key that's used to sign your zone.
 If you move from a DNSSEC provider to a provider that does not support DNSSEC, you must remove your DS record before switching.

 The same rule applies if you switch from one DNS provider with DNSSEC to another DNS provider with DNSSEC.
-You should remove your DS record first, transition to the new DNS provider, and have them provide you with the new DS record you to add to your domain's registry name servers.
+You should [remove your DS record](/articles/manage-ds-record/#removing-a-ds-record) first, transition to the new DNS provider, and have them provide you with the new DS record you to add to your domain's registry name servers.

+For more details on how to add and remove DS records, refer to this [support article](/articles/manage-ds-record/).

 ## Removing your DS record in DNSimple